Renfe Class 120 / 121: Class 120

 The trainsets are 4-unit multiple units capable of operating in pairs, designed for medium-distance high-speed services.
 The inner axle of each carriage bogie is powered by a body mounted three phase asynchronous traction motor via a cardan shaft final drive.
 The motors are driven by IGBT converters with one converter per carriage.
 The bogies are of welded steel construction with primary coil springs and secondary air suspension.
 Tractive forces are transmitted by a drag pivot pin.

 The bogies incorporate CAF's BRAVA (Bogie de Rodadura de Ancho Variable Autopropulsado) system which allows gauge-changing without stopping and operating speeds of up to 275 km/h The maximum axleload is 15.6 t.

 The vehicles are air conditioned with one toilet per car.
 Passenger services include individual audio systems, and audio and visual information systems.
 One seat is reserved for disabled passengers, and wheelchair ramps are fitted.
 The driver's cab is also air conditioned, and the train is equipped with GSM-R systems.

 There are 156 seats in 'standard' accommodation and 82 seats in 'first class'.

 Class 121

 The 121 class are built to the same design as the original 120 Class but have additional electrical equipment (duplicated for redundancy).
 Additionally all the seating is in [2+2] formation increasing the capacity to 282.

 Operations

 Class 120

 The first trainset was produced in 2004 and began testing.
 Services on the Madrid to Barcelona line began in 2006.

 The trainsets have operated on the Madrid-Pamplona-Hendaye, Madrid-Logroño, Barcelona-Vigo and Barcelona-Bilbao/Irun lines.

 Class 121

 The first trains entered service on the Madrid-Segovia-Valladolid line on 26 January 2009.
-They are currently used for the Avant services Barcelona-Lleida, A Coruña-Ourense and Zaragoza-Calatayud.
+They are currently used for the Avant services Barcelona-Lleida, A Coruña-Ourense and Zaragoza-Calatayud and for the Intercity service Madrid-Gijón.